The contribution of stars, dust, neutral gas and supermassive black holes in galaxies to the cosmic baryon inventory: The baryon inventory

-In addition to the DTH, \citet{remy-ruyerGastodustMassRatios2014a} also report the dust-to-gas mass ratio (DTG) that is essentially the DTH plus the mass in helium and metals.
-The metallicity dependent DTG was used to convert the GAMA and DEVILS dust masses to total neutral gas masses, using the $\mathrm{Z_{final}}$ parameter from \textsc{ProSpect}.
+The metallicity-dependent DTG was used to convert the GAMA and DEVILS dust masses to total neutral gas masses, using the $\mathrm{Z_{final}}$ parameter from \textsc{ProSpect}.
 With the neutral gas masses we computed the neutral gas mass distribution functions (GMFs) that were fitted with double Schechter functions.
 The results are shown in Figure~\ref{fig:gmf} and the fit parameters are presented in Table~\ref{tab:gmf_par}.

 Integrating the GMFs we computed the cosmic neutral gas mass history (CGMH), shown as the green band in Figure~\ref{fig:rho}.
-We note that this includes the factor of $\approx 2.5$ down-scaling as used for the CDMH.

 The shape of the CGMH inferred from the dust mass shows remarkable agreement with previous results from the compilations presented in \citet{walterEvolutionBaryonsAssociated2020}.
 It is however clear that the normalisation of our CGMH underestimates the HI mass density, especially at $z<1$ where the measurements are from $21$~cm observations \citep[though there is scatter between the results from the compilation of][]{walterEvolutionBaryonsAssociated2020}.
-The average difference over all redshift is $\approx 0.6$~dex lower.
+The HI compilation from \citet[][see their Tab.
+3 and associated references]{walterEvolutionBaryonsAssociated2020} includes measurements of the HI mass density obtained from direct $21$~cm observations at $z = 0$, stacked $21$~cm observations at $z= 0-1$, $21$~cm cross-correlation results from $z = 0.2-1.8$ and damped Lyman alpha (DLA) systems at $z\approx 0-5$.
+The average difference over all redshift is $\approx 0.7$~dex, with our points being lower than those from \citet{walterEvolutionBaryonsAssociated2020}.
+We also show the results from \citet{heintzALMAREBELSSurvey2022} that is the HI mass in galaxies, obtained by scaling our cosmic stellar mass history with their HI to stellar mass ratio as a function of redshift, $\mathrm{M_{HI}/M_{\star}} \propto (1+z)^{1.6}$.
+Compared to \citet{heintzALMAREBELSSurvey2022}, our measurements are $\approx 0.5$~dex lower at $z\approx 3$ and $\approx 0.7$~dex lower at $z\approx 0$.